GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/ast.rst

 .. |function-ast-add_keyword| replace:: Adds new `keyword`.
 It can appear in the `keyword <type> expr` or `keyword expr block` syntax.
 See daslib/match as implementation example.

-.. |function-ast-describe_typedecl| replace:: Returns description of the `TypeDecl` which should match corresponding daScript type declaration.
+.. |function-ast-describe_typedecl| replace:: Returns description of the `TypeDecl` which should match corresponding Daslang type declaration.

 .. |function-ast-describe_typedecl_cpp| replace:: Returns description of the `TypeDecl` which should match corresponding C++ type declaration.

-.. |function-ast-describe_expression| replace:: Returns description of the `Expression` which should match corresponding daScript code.
+.. |function-ast-describe_expression| replace:: Returns description of the `Expression` which should match corresponding Daslang code.

-.. |function-ast-describe_function| replace:: Returns description of the `Function` which should match corresponding daScript function declaration.
+.. |function-ast-describe_function| replace:: Returns description of the `Function` which should match corresponding Daslang function declaration.

 .. |function-ast-find_bitfield_name| replace:: Finds name of the corresponding bitfield value in the specified type.